nylira/nylira/_posts/2011-04-05-fluid-grids.markdown

 ## `display: table-cell`
 Most designers who learned CSS in the days of XHTML validation and web standards instinctively cringe away from anything related to tables.
 However, the property `display: table-cell` does not imply any sort of relation between the content and tabular data.

 Using `display: table-cell` turns an element's display type into a `<td>`, the original `box-sizing: border-box` element. `<td>`s will automatically stretch to fill the available horizontal space.
 It's a great way to create columns of both variable width and height.
 Take for example an image next to a column of text.
-This is possible to do with floats, but when you start introducing percentage-based padding
+This is possible to do with floats, but when you introduce percentage-based padding, you save time with `display: table-cell`.

 Using `display: table` will turn all of an element's direct descendants into `<td>` types.
 If you're making consistent use of this, consider taking another look at your data: perhaps a real table is in order.